 (a) Casing Pressure Test at the Maximum Allowable Surface Pressure.
 Prior to commencing injection operations for the first time after a well is approved or reapproved by the Division for injection, each injection well shall pass a pressure test of the casing to determine the absence of leaks.
 Thereafter, the casing of each well shall be tested at least once every five years, prior to recommencing injection operations following the repositioning or replacement of downhole equipment, or whenever requested by the Division.
-If an injection well is a gas disposal well, then the casing of the well shall be tested at least once every year.
-Injection wells that were not subject to periodic casing pressure test requirements prior to the offective date of this regulation shall undergo the testing described in this subdivision within five years of the effective date of this regulation, and at least once every five years thereafter.
-If a required pressure test is not successfully completed, then the operator shall immediately notify the Division and the well shall not be used for injection or withdrawal-without subsequent written approval from the Division.

-(b) Pressure testing under this subdivision section shall conform to the following:
+Injection wells that were not subject to periodic casing pressure test requirements prior to the effective date of this regulation shall undergo the testing described in this subdivision within five years of the effective date of this regulation, and at least once every five years thereafter.
+If a required pressure test is not successfully completed, then the operator shall immediately notify the Division and the well shall not be used for injection or withdrawal without subsequent approval from the Division.
+Pressure testing under this subdivision shall conform to the following: